SensesProject/extreme-events/src/assets/text/en.md

 We discuss two aspects of extreme events: The share of {global land area}(Global land surface except for Greenland and Antarctica) as well as the share of the {global population}(Based on total population and population distribution from
 2005 to isolate the pure climate change effect) exposed to them every year.

 The analysis bases on impact projections that originate from the [ISIMIP project](https://www.isimip.org).
-A collection of impact model simulations driven by the same input data to enable cross-model and cross-sector comparisons.
+A collection of impact model simulations driven by harmonized input data to enable cross-model and cross-sector comparisons.

 +++ cat-heatwave-title